osmfj/tileman/README.md

 It uses following technologies.

 - Nginx Web server

--- Lua embeded scripting
+  - Lua embeded scripting

--- File Cache
+  - File Cache

 - Redis Key-Value store database

--- Lua resty redis driver
+ - Lua resty redis driver

-- renderd, rendering backend
+- Tirex, rendering backend

 - PostGIS

 - osm2pgsql

+- osmosis

 This recipe is intended to run on Ubuntu 11.10(x86_64) server but it may be useful for other platform and who want to run osm tile server.